Mrs. Banks, you've got 90 days

 “Louann we are aware.
 Didn't Billy just ask you not to mention this?
 Really, this is the least of our worries.”
 Irene said with a severe note of terseness.
 She almost wanted to slap her sister for being so obstinate.

 Cora heard just about enough.
 She couldn’t believe it.
 Her own children plotting against her.
 She couldn’t listen anymore.
-If only she'd lingered a bit longer; their resolution would cause her heart to swell with joy.
-Her children talked well into the night excited with the prospect of sharing Billy's decision to move in since his work was the closest and the least demanding.
 With a heavy heart, she gave in to sleep and found herself dreaming of her late husband.
 Her silvery hair spread out fan-like in a grand trail behind the sweeping of her body as she folded into the waiting arms of her beloved Avery.
 She was weightless, a peaceful calm washing over her as she became one with the river.

 She woke with a start, and sat up quick.
 Her heart was pounding in her chest--resounding in her ears.
-"Are you trying to tell me something Avery?
-Don't go sneaking around like that if you ain't going to stay long enough to help me with this predicament," she asked out loud; then winched as she dressed her ninety pound frame in one of those Church-going dresses Louann bought.
+"You trying to tell me something Avery?" she asked out loud; then winched as she slipped into one of the practical but shapeless dresses Louann bought.
 "I reckon I need to go sit by the river.
 Decisions always seem a might easier to make and solutions a lot clearer down by the river," Cora announced.
 She was thankful the house was still, no need for explanations, no one to question her mumblings.

 The light of the fading moon was saying a fleeting good-bye through the sheer curtains.
 She was clutching Avery’s picture to her chest talking to him as if he was standing next to her.
 “It ain’t right Avery, our children talking about putting me in an old folks' home.
 Talking like they don't have any sense or sympathy because I'm old and forgetful sometimes."
 Cora replaced the framed picture and walked out of the bedroom, down the stairs and out the back door.